tytydraco/yessleep/out/Etched_in_stone.md

+Etched in stone

+By: Robert D Slack II

 When the call came in, I was thrilled.
 A discovery in the deep Amazon—bones they couldn’t explain.
 Something massive.
 Something ancient.
 I’ve spent my life chasing fossils, and this sounded like the find of the century.

 I called Ben as soon as I got the news.
 We hadn’t been on a trip together in years.
 He was still active military, but always found ways to sneak off when things got interesting.
 “You in?”
 I asked.